cliarena/dotfiles/README.md

     -- set or adjust policies with `vault write  auth/approle/role/terranix/policies  policies="default,terranix,..."`
     - Check if terranix approle is set correctly `vault read auth/approle/role/terranix`

-6. Disable Consul TLS encryption by commenting tls block and rebuild
+6. Disable Consul ACLs and TLS encryption by commenting ACL and  TLS block and rebuild
     - Because it needs agent certs from vault which needs to be configured using terranix which itself uses consul as its backend